AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 Considerations for Securing Data and Preventing Breaches

 The integrity of AI systems is heavily dependent on the security of the data they use.
 Robust data protection measures are necessary to prevent breaches that could expose sensitive personal information.
-Financial organizations must implement state-of-the-art security protocols and continuously update them to guard against evolving threats.
+Organizations from the financial industry must implement state-of-the-art security protocols and continuously update them to guard against evolving threats.

 A solid data protection measure would be to add data governance policies.
 Data governance encompasses a framework of policies, roles, metrics, and compliance standards designed to manage and secure enterprise data effectively from intake to disposal.